alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 A project name alone does not create Anchor Confirmation.

-A creator name alone does not create Anchor Confirmation.
+A contact name alone does not create Anchor Confirmation.

 An Anchor ID alone does not create Anchor Confirmation.

 A copied source-line alone does not create Anchor Confirmation.

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 ## Recognition Function